Langtang Helambu Trek

 • TIMS Card

-• Down jacket, a Sleeping bag which should be refunded to the company after the trip
+• Down jacket, a Sleeping bag ( Returnable after the trek completion)

 • Necessary paperwork with the government of Nepal and the Tax department